EduardoBacarin/concurrent-wallet/README.md

 This project is for portfolio only.
 Consists in a Money Wallet where you can debit or credit some value, the idea in this project is simple, but when we put some concurrency it became very different, "it's not only a CRUD".
 I think the best approach is using a buffer table and some statement table in MongoDB, but here I'll use PostgreSQL.

-In this project I use some Laravel features, like Queues, Jobs, Observers, custom Exceptions and Form Requests.
+In this project I use some Laravel features, like Queues, Jobs, Observers, custom Exceptions and Form Requests.<br>
 It's possible to use "exists" and "unique" in Form Requests to validate email, but I prefer to use in code validation to use the correct HTTP Code in response.

 You can find a Postman Collection in project root followed by name "postman-collection.json", you can import this file in your Postman and test the endpoints.